-The Harvard Journal of Hispanic Policy (HJHP) invites established and emerging scholars, including researchers, journalists, artists and/or policy practitioners, to submit their work to HJHPâ€™s 30th Anniversary Special Edition publication.
-Through October 16, 2015, HJHP will accept research articles, book reviews, commentaries, and artwork for print publication consideration.
+The Harvard Kennedy School Journal of Hispanic Policy (HJHP) invites established and emerging scholars, including, students, researchers, journalists, artists and policy practitioners, to submit their work to HJHP’s 30th Volume publication.
+Through November 3, 2017, HJHP will accept research articles, book reviews, commentaries, and artwork for print publication consideration.
 HJHP also accepts Op-Ed/Blogs and artwork[…]

 This piece is published in the Tufts Daily here and reprinted below.
 On Tuesday, Sept.
 5, one day after Labor Day, the American people received news that the Deferred Action for Childhood Arrivals (DACA) program would be ended.
 The news sent shock waves through many communities, creating a state of uncertainty for more than 800,000 young people.
 The timing was a[…]

 This piece was written by the Co-Chairs of the Harvard Kennedy School Latinx Caucus and the HJHP Editor-in-Chief.
 It is also published on the Harvard Kennedy School Review website here.
 Attorney General Jeff Sessions’ announcement that President Trump has decided to rescind DACA, the Deferred Action for Childhood Arrivals program, came as a shock to some and is[…]

 A Message from the Journal’s Student Staff and Executive Advisory Board The Harvard Kennedy School Journal of Hispanic Policy’s student staff, along with its executive advisory board of Hispanic business, civic, and academic leaders, is joined in concern for the nation’s nearly one million non-citizen Dreamers, whose fates remain more uncertain than ever in the[…]